Promotional recording: Single

-A promotional single ("digital single" in South Korea) is a single that is made available to radio stations, nightclubs, music publications, and other media outlets by a record label to promote a commercial single or album.
+A promotional single is a single that is made available to radio stations, nightclubs, music publications, and other media outlets by a record label to promote a commercial single or album.
 A song may be released as a promotional single even if no commercial version of the single is available to buy.
 An example is "Theme to St. Trinian's" by Girls Aloud, released as a promotional single for the movie St. Trinian's.
 The song was later removed as a single to avoid confusion with Girls Aloud's actual single "Call the Shots".
+Another example is the Stevie Wonder song "Isn't She Lovely" which was written about his newborn daughter, Aisha Morris.
+As Wonder was unwilling to cut the nearly 7 minute song down, Motown made their own 3:20 version available to radio stations.

 The promo single is usually recognized by its limited liner notes and cover artwork as well as its unique catalog number (or the occasional lack thereof).
 Quite often, vinyl records will be issued in a generic cardboard jacket or white paper sleeve while CDs will be issued in a slimline jewel case or cardboard sleeve.

 There may also be promotion-specific terms stamped on the disc or its cover, most notably "For Promotional Use Only" and "Not For Resale".

 The advance promo single is furnished to DJs sometimes weeks or months in advance of a domestic release to give record labels an opportunity to build interest in the single and gauge response to the single.
 Unlike a finished promo single, these are commonly test pressings or white labels and thus are manufactured in limited runs.
 Traditionally, these promotional copies were supplied to DJs through music pools.
 Despite the good intention, there has been some dispute within the industry whether an advanced promotion is a good thing or not.
 Building interest is naturally considered a good thing, but it may have the opposite effect when interested persons are unable to find a new song in the record stores for quite some time.